ocaml/platform-blog/turn-your-editor-into-an-ocaml-ide.md

 - it will indent the same even if your co-worker has a different editor,
 - it is more flexible, for instance by enabling project-specific style;

-Indeed the indentation behavior of ocp-indent can be configured through several options, directing how it will behave when encountering different constructions of the OCaml language.
-These options can be set in a configuration file or direcly as parameters when invoked from the command line.
+Indeed the indentation behaviour of ocp-indent can be configured through several options, directing how it will behave when encountering different constructions of the OCaml language.
+These options can be set in a configuration file or directly as parameters when invoked from the command line.
 An example configuration file is available [here](https://github.com/OCamlPro/ocp-indent/blob/master/.ocp-indent).